Mobile phones in prison: Reasons cell phones are prohibited

-Cell phones in prison are used by prisoners to communicate with family and loved ones.
-Prisoners can be isolated, prison phone calls can be expensive, and the prisons get profits from the phone calls.
-The rates are controversial.
-Prisons have a profit motive to ban cell phones.
+In the United States, prison phone calls represent one of the few ways that prisoners can connect with family and loved ones in the outside world.
+However, these calls can be prohibitively expensive, a situation which has sparked controversy in light of the fact that they represent a source of profit for private prisons.
+Some have argued that this profit motive plays a key role in cell phone bans in prisons.

 Methods of smuggling

 Most mobile phones are smuggled in by prison staff, who often do not have to go through security as rigorously as visitors.
-Security of staff is often less intense because this would be time-consuming on the part of the staff, unionized prison employees are paid for this time, and it would thus increase the overall cost of operations, also, prison staff are often reluctant to diligently search their own co-workers to avoid agitating their colleagues and damaging workplace morale.
+Security of staff is often less intense because this would be time-consuming on the part of the staff, and unionized prison employees are paid for this time, which increases the overall cost of operations.
+Additionally, prison staff are often reluctant to search their co-workers thoroughly to avoid workplace tension and morale issues.

 More rarely, mobile phones are smuggled in by visitors, who must undergo tougher security checks, by inmates who are granted temporary leaves of absence, or by outsiders who establish contact with inmates alongside the prison fence and/or deliver them using drones.

 Once inside prison walls, the devices end up in the hands of inmates who purchase them with cash, which is also contraband in most prisons.
-Black market prices vary by prison, and can be up to US$1000.
+Black market prices vary by prison and can be up to US$1000.

+Certain models of mobile phones are particularly popular among prisoners due to their compact size, ease of concealment, and minimal metal components that help them evade detection.
+Phones such as the Zanco Tiny T1, Beat the Boss Mini Phone, and Nokia 105 are among the most frequently smuggled devices in UK prisons.

 Uses by prisoners

-While some prisoners use their mobile devices simply for harmless communication or web browsing, others use them for illegal activity.
-These may include gang control, taunting witnesses, planning escapes, or arrangement of other serious crimes.
-Prisoners may also use smart phones to gather intelligence on prison staff and to coordinate clandestine activity within the facility.
+While some prisoners use their mobile devices simply for harmless communication or web browsing, others use them for criminal activity.
+These may include gang control, taunting witnesses, planning escapes from custody, or arranging other serious crimes.

-Federal prosecutors charged five South Carolina prisoners with conning at least 442 service members out of a total of more than half a million dollars in November 2018.
-Two other South Carolina prisoners, John William Dobbins and Carl Richard Smith await trial for multiple scams operated using contraband cell phones out of Lee Correctional Institution, including one catfishing scam that ended in the suicide of army veteran Jared Johns.
+Prisoners may also use smartphones to gather intelligence on prison staff and coordinate clandestine activity within the facility.

 Not all inmates use mobile phones for harmful purposes.
-Many inmates use them to hold innocuous conversations with family and friends.
-In South Carolina in September 2012, an inmate using an illegal mobile phone alerted authorities about an officer being held hostage, leading to that officer's rescue.
+Many inmates use them to hold conversations with family and friends.